Inochi2D/metal-d/README.md

 # D Bindings for Metal

 This is a package which provides D bindings for the Metal rendering library.
-Additionally bindings for MetalKit are provided, which can be enabled with the `MetalKit` version tag.
+Additionally bindings for MetalKit and IOSurface are provided, which can be enabled with the `MetalKit` and `IOSurface` version tags respectively.

 ## NOTE